Codecademy/docs/content/c-sharp/concepts/operators/operators.md

 ---
-Title: 'Operators'
+Title: "Operators"
-Description: 'Operators are used to perform various operations on variables and values.'
+Description: "Operators are used to perform various operations on variables and values."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Code Foundations'
+  - "Code Foundations"
 Tags:
-  - 'Operators'
+  - "Operators"
-  - 'Arithmetic'
+  - "Arithmetic"
-  - 'Comparison'
+  - "Comparison"
-  - 'Logical'
+  - "Logical"
 CatalogContent:
-  - 'learn-c-sharp'
+  - "learn-c-sharp"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Operators** are used to perform various operations on variables and values.